-The Royal Meteorological Society is the UK's Professional and Learned Society for weather and climate and its mission is to promote the understanding and application meteorology for the benefit of all.
+The Royal Meteorological Society is the UK's Professional and Learned Society for weather and climate and its mission is to promote meteorology as a science, profession and interest.
 The Society plays a key role as the custodian of both the science and the profession of meteorology in the UK and has an important role to play internationally as one of the world's largest meteorological Societies.
 The Society promotes equality, diversity and inclusion to create greater opportunity for any individual to fulfil their potential, irrespective of their background or circumstances.
-We would therefore strongly encourage women and members of under-represented groups on Council to apply.
+We would therefore strongly encourage women and members of underrepresented groups on Council to apply.